hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/party-management/index.rst

 .. literalinclude:: ../../examples/scripts/06-multi-hosted-party.ts

-now since both validators use the same unsafe auth we can replicate the `admintoken.accesstoken` for both, in a non-localnet setup you want to source these from your identity provider.
+Now since both validators use the same unsafe auth we can replicate the `adminToken.accessToken` for both.
+In a non-localnet setup you want to source these from your identity provider.